aredn/documentation/arednNetworkDesign/channel_planning.rst

 A wireless network is a shared half-duplex medium on which only one station at a time should transmit.
 In that sense wireless operations are analogous to other types of radio transmissions.
 If two stations key up their transmitters at the same time, they will interfere with each other to the extent that neither of them will receive the other's message.
 That is why net control procedures are implemented to ensure controlled access to a radio channel during emergency communication.

 AREDN® firmware automatically mediates station access to the wireless medium by implementing `IEEE 802.11a/b/g/n <https://en.wikipedia.org/wiki/IEEE_802.11n-2009>`_ standards and `Carrier Sense Multiple Access / Collision Avoidance (CSMA/CA) <https://en.wikipedia.org/wiki/Carrier-sense_multiple_access>`_.
 This listen-before-talk technology helps nodes to determine whether a channel is busy.
 Each node performs a *Clear Channel Assessment (CCA)* as well as using `Request to Send / Clear to Send (RTS/CTS) <https://en.wikipedia.org/wiki/IEEE_802.11_RTS/CTS>`_ messages to negotiate access to a channel.
-A negligible amount of network traffic is also required for `OLSR (Optimized Link State Routing protocol) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to maintain routes for the network as a whole, but this OLSR traffic is a very small fraction of the total.
+A negligible amount of network traffic is also required for routing protocols to maintain routes for the network as a whole, but this traffic is a very small fraction of the total.

 In a single-channel wireless network, any node that needs to transmit will automatically coordinate with the other nodes for a clear channel.
 This is by design, but as more devices try to gain access to the same channel there is an increased potential for each node to wait longer for its chance to transmit.
 This can result in increased latency and decreased network throughput as the number of network nodes increases.